 CHALLENGE: Currently, 31 percent of KCHA's tenant-based voucher households live in high-opportunity neighborhoods of King County.
-These neighborhoods offer benefits to their residents, including improved educational opportunities, increased access to public transportation and greater economic opportunities.42 Not surprisingly, high-opportunity neighborhoods have more expensive rents.
-According to recent market data, a two-bedroom rental unit at the 40th percentile in East King County-typically a high-opportunity area-costs \$506 more than the same unit in South King County, which includes several high-poverty neighborhoods.43 To move to high-opportunity areas, voucher holders need higher subsidy levels, which are not available under traditional payment standards.
+These neighborhoods offer benefits to their residents, including improved educational opportunities, increased access to public transportation and greater economic opportunities.
+According to recent market data, a two-bedroom rental unit at the 40th percentile in East King County-typically a high-opportunity area-costs \$506 more than the same unit in South King County, which includes several high-poverty neighborhoods.
+To move to high-opportunity areas, voucher holders need higher subsidy levels, which are not available under traditional payment standards.
 Conversely, broadly applied payment standards that encompass multiple housing markets-low and high-result in Section 8 rents "leading the market" in lower priced areas.